202283910017/2025-Cloud-Computing/README.md

 Lab7:
-1.Because there are too many small experiments, so it is HARD to put all the screenshots into only one word document.So, each experiment is classified into related folder.
+1.Because there are too many small experiments, so it is HARD to put all the screenshots into only one word document.So, each experiment is classified into related folder.<br>
 2.The command in the terminal is hard to put in the word document(So big), so put it at the same folder as the word document.